openflighthpc/build.openflighthpc.org/docs/source/action/flight-action.rst

 Command Line
 ^^^^^^^^^^^^

-The command line provides a generalised client for accessing whatever command have been created on the server, therefore there are only a couple of consistent subcommands for the client:
+The command line provides a generalised client for accessing whatever commands have been created on the server, therefore there are only a couple of consistent subcommands for the client:

 - ``help`` - The help page will show all available commands defined in the action server
 - ``estate-list`` - This command lists all the nodes defined in the action server